 Universal Credit (UC) is worked out each month on the basis of the income you received in the previous month.
-Therefore if you receive a one-off payment from your employer, it will affect your next month’s Universal Credit.
-Very large one-off payments will also affect the following one or two months’ UC awards.
+Therefore if you receive a one-off bonus payment from your employer, it will affect your next month’s Universal Credit.
+Large one-off bonus payments may also affect subsequent UC awards as they are treated as surplus earnings.
+The rules regarding surplus earnings are complicated and only apply where your award is reduced to zero in one month and the amount of bonus payment exceeds £2,500 however the Government has expressed an intention to reduce this to £300 going forwards although it is not currently clear when this change will take effect.

 In most cases your UC will be reduced by 65% of your net additional payment (ie by 65% of the additional amount you receive, after tax and National Insurance).